pryschepadaryna/CurrencyUpdater/README.md

   offering to do this for you.).
 When enabled, it will replace the normal Reformat Code action, which can be triggered from the Code menu or with the Ctrl-Alt-L (by default) keyboard shortcut.

+# Supported endpoints

+* GET /currency-rate/list

+  Description: Used to get currency rate list
+  Parameters: \
+  Pageable request - used to configure page parameters (sorting, page size, etc.)
+  \ CurrencyRateFilter filter - used to filter elements in the request (supported filtering: set of ids, nameA,nameB, etc.)

+Returns 200 if success

+* GET /currency-rate/{id}

+Description: Used to get currency rate by id
+Parameters: id

+Returns 200 if success
+Returns 500 and throws entity not found exception